LCCZK/humanoid-swe-challenge/README.md

 - Example videos are in `video/`.

 ## Known Issues
 - Task success may depend on the LLM model and prompt used.
-We tested the default prompt with `qwen/qwen3.6-35b-a3b:2` hosted locally via LM Studio at `temperature=0`, but may not work well with other models or prompts out of the box.
+The default prompts were tested with `qwen/qwen3.6-35b-a3b:2` hosted locally via LM Studio at `temperature=0`.
+They may not work well with other models out of the box.
 In particular, the box-pushing task requires a more carefully engineered prompt and a model capable of processing visual inputs to understand the environment spatially.
 If you are having trouble, try experimenting with different prompts and models.

 - The agent may occasionally issue invalid tool calls (e.g. non-numeric velocity values) which cause the MCP server to error.
 The agent will not recover from this and must be restarted.